 The Ganden kora is a stunning walk with views of Kyichu Valley along the way.
 Besides, you can also meet large numbers of pilgrims and monks offering prayers, rubbing holy rocks and even prostrating all the way.
 In fact, the Ganden Kora has two parts, a higher kora and a lower kora.
 The higher one climbs Angkor Ri south of Ganden and then drops down the ridge to join up with the lower kora.

-Towards the end of the kora is Tsongkhapa’s hermitage where there is small building housing relief images of Atisha, Sakyamuni, Tsepame and Palden Lhamo.
+Towards the end of the kora is Tsongkhapa’s hermitage where there is a small building housing relief images of Atisha, Sakyamuni, Tsepame, and Palden Lhamo.
 From the hermitage, the kora drops down to rejoin the monastery.

 Dos and Don’ts When Enjoying the Kora in Lhasa

-2. If you want to take photo of Tibetan pilgrims, please do ask their permission first and respect their willing.
+2. If you want to take photos of Tibetan pilgrims, please do ask their permission first and respect their willingness.

 3. Please do respect Tibetans’ beliefs and lifestyle and avoid conflict with local residents.

-4. While shopping in Lhasa, you’d better take our Tibetan tour guide advice to avoid unnecessary disputes.
+4. While shopping in Lhasa, you’d better take our Tibetan tour guide's advice to avoid unnecessary disputes.

 5. Take it easy to follow pilgrimage kora in Lhasa and never push yourself to complete all the circuits.

-6. Due to the intense ultraviolet radiation, please put on sunhat, sunglasses and sun cream to protect yourself from sunburn while touring Lhasa.
+6. Due to the intense ultraviolet radiation, please put on a sunhat, sunglasses, and sun cream to protect yourself from sunburn while touring Lhasa.